David Artell: Later career

-In summer 2014 he signed for Welsh Premier League club Bala Town.
-The "Lakesiders" finished second in the 2014–15 campaign, 18 points behind The New Saints.
+In 2014, following his departure from Wrexham, Artell opted to stay in Wales and signed for Welsh Premier League club Bala Town.
+He helped steer the Lakesiders to a second-place finish in the 2014–15 season, though they finished a resounding 18 points behind The New Saints.
 In January 2016, Artell left Bala for fellow Welsh Premier League side Port Talbot Town.
-The "Steelmen" were relegated at the end of the 2015–16 season after being rejected a licence by the Football Association of Wales Club Licensing Appeals Body; this was despite the club finishing one place and 12 points above the relegation zone.
-He signed with Northern Premier League club Kidsgrove Athletic in June 2016, and scored two goals in cup competitions for the "Grove".
-He moved onto Northern Premier League First Division side Droylsden in November 2016.
+The Steelmen were relegated at the end of the 2015–16 season after being rejected a licence by the Welsh FA Club Licensing Appeals Body; this was despite the club finishing one place and 12 points above the relegation zone.
+In June 2016, Artell signed for Northern Premier League club Kidsgrove Athletic, and scored two goals in cup competitions for the Grove.
+The final move of his playing career came in November 2016 when he joined Northern Premier League First Division team Droylsden.